FREE to view from 14 July

 Anish Kapoor: Presented in partnership with Houghton Hall

-The sculptures on display demonstrate kapoor’s interest in the void and carving out space to imply infinity and endlessness.
-The two works have been chosen to resonate with works in the Sainsbury Centre Collection such as vessel forms from the ancient world of Egyptian and Cycladic or the modernist abstractions and biomorphic forms of Eduardo Chillida, Jean Arp and Henry Moore.
+The sculptures resonate with works in the Sainsbury Centre Collection, such as vessel forms from the ancient world of Egyptian and Cycladic or the modernist abstractions and biomorphic forms of Eduardo Chillida, Jean Arp and Henry Moore.
+They will be displayed in the central bay of the East End gallery until 1 November.

 This display is presented as part of a major exhibition on show across the grounds and historic interiors of Houghton Hall.
-The exhibition Anish Kapoor at Houghton Hall is currently postponed.
 This display would not be possible without the support of the Houghton Arts Foundation.

 “The two works that Kapoor has chosen to show here draw on the special properties and symbolism of alabaster, a soft and translucent stone prized since antiquity not least due to the way its surface responds to light.”